Sally Swift Memorial Fund for Centered Riding® Clinics

 The purpose of Sally Swift Memorial Fund for Centered Riding® is to provide financial support for Centered Riding® clinics.

-- Applications are accepted from non-profit organizations hold a Centered Riding® clinic.
+- Applications are accepted from non-profit organizations located in the United States to hold a Centered Riding® clinic.

 - Applications must be received by The Dressage Foundation at least 90 days before the planned event.